 The Children's Single Point of Access is the umbrella term used to describe the front door to Surrey County Council services for children.
-Parents, carers and practitioners can phone in to access support, information and advice for families and those who work with children in Surrey.
+Parents, carers, and practitioners can phone in to access support, information, and advice for families and those who work with children in Surrey.

-Your contact will be answered by the Children's Request for Support Team.
+The Children's Request for Support Team will respond to you.
 They may be able to answer your query directly, or when a response is required from a specific team, they will send the service request to the appropriate team to respond to you.